 Is Blogging Really For You?

 Just like anything else, blogging is not for everyone.
-I have developed a thick skin over my years of blogging, cause one thing you find out really quick when you start blogging, is not everyone is going to agree with you.
+I have developed a thick skin over my years of blogging, cause one thing you find out really quick when you start blogging, is not everyone is going to agree with you or be kind.

-And another is that not everyone understands what blogging is and that it is actually a REAL job and hard work.
+And another is that not everyone understands what blogging is and that it is actually a REAL job and hard work, so just let the “when are you going to get a real job” comment roll off.

 The way I see it, God has given each of us specific gifts, these gifts are for others, not for ourselves.
 So, I share.
-I don’t have a lot of products yet, but I know I will.
 Everyone has a gift, are you sharing yours?
-I know that God has a plan with my little blog and I’ve never seen anything so clearly in my life.
+I know that God has a plan with my platform and I’ve never seen anything so clearly in my life.
 If you are still on board with me, let’s do this!

 Easy Steps to Start a Blog